 Schott flanges are available in five sizes, shown in the chart below.
 They are called out by their nominal inside dimensions in millimeters.
-The three configurations shown in the photo on the right are standard off-the-shelf components: flat flange, flat flange with a domed top (as a lid), and flange with o-ring groove.
+The three configurations shown in the photo below are standard off-the-shelf components: flat flange, flat flange with a domed top (as a lid), and flange with o-ring groove.
 Typically, a vessel will utilize one o-ring flange with either a flat flange or a "domed" or "lid" blank flange.

 Many configurations are possible, including custom machined interfaces.

 of Schott DN flanges